 On average, there are 9,235 viewers and 267 active channels.

-The game is streamed by 5% less channels during the weekend, and there are 29% less viewers.
+The game is streamed by 5% fewer channels during the weekend, and there are 29% fewer viewers.

 7. In 2020, Free Fire accumulated 72 billion views on YouTube, bringing its lifetime total to 100 billion views.

 (Source: Pocket Gamer)